+Expectations for On-site Supervision by and Certified Logging Companies

+SFI 2022 Forest Management Standard Indicator 12.3.1 i. and SFI 2022 Fiber Sourcing Standard Indicator 6.1.6 c. require that a logging crew is supervised by an individual who “has direct responsibility and is on site regularly to consistently carry out the roles and responsibilities of the wood producer”.
+It is understood a logging crew will not be under the supervision of a qualified logging professional or certified logging company at all times given the additional responsibilities that can be placed on the supervisor such as dealing with equipment failures, etc. Also, it is understood that the environmental and legal risks inherent with a logging site can vary.
+When assessing whether a logging site needs a trained supervisor “onsite regularly” it is the knowledge of such risks that needs to be assessed and taken into account.
+For a site with high biodiversity or water quality values, or a complicated harvest unit boundary, it is reasonable to expect regular onsite supervision of the crew.
+The principal of the logging company or his representative should be sufficiently knowledgeable about the harvest unit and its harvest plan to do this risk assessment.
+Using this assessment, the contractor principal or his representative can determine the level of onsite supervision required to consistently carry out the roles and responsibilities of the wood producer or if additional trained supervisors are required on the harvest site.

-9. SFI 2015-2019 Fiber Sourcing Standard - Objective 2: Best Management Practices
+2. SFI 2022 Fiber Sourcing Standard

+Objective 2.
+Adherence to Best Management Practices

+Best Management Practices

-Objective 2 of the SFI 2015-2019 Fiber Sourcing Standard calls for adherence to Best Management Practices: “To monitor the use of best management practices to protect water quality.”
+Objective 2 of the SFI 2022 Fiber Sourcing Standard calls for adherence to Best Management Practices: “To monitor the use of best management practices to protect water quality.”

-The use of best management practices to protect water quality is a critical component of sustainable forest management and is emphasized in the SFI 2015-2019 Fiber Sourcing Standard with requirements for on-the-ground management, monitoring, training and research.
-The SFI 2015-2019 Fiber Sourcing Standard strengthened requirements for best management practices application with a new indicator:
+The use of best management practices to protect water quality is a critical component of sustainable forest management and is emphasized in the SFI 2022Fiber Sourcing Standard with requirements for on-the-ground management, monitoring, training and research.
+The SFI 2022 Fiber Sourcing Standard strengthened requirements for best management practices application with a new indicator:

-“2.1.2 Use of written agreements for the purchase of raw material sourced directly from the forest is required and must include provisions requiring the use of best management practices.”
+“2.1.1 Use of written agreements for the purchase of raw material sourced directly from the forest is required and must include provisions requiring the use of best management practices.”

-While it is not practical to have auditing requirements that go beyond reviewing Program Participants’ contracts for purchasing raw material from their suppliers to ensure they do require the use of best management practices, this new indicator will further highlight the importance of best management practices and their use by all suppliers throughout the supply stream.
+While it is not practical to have auditing requirements that go beyond reviewing Certified Organizations’ contracts for purchasing raw material from their suppliers to ensure they do require the use of best management practices, this new indicator will further highlight the importance of best management practices and their use by all suppliers throughout the supply stream.